Documentation / Developers

 You need NodeJS, Docker, np (npm install --global np), Firefox and Chrome installed on your machine.

-You also need to have the sitespeed.io repo at the same level as your checked out Browsertime repo, so that the documentation automatically can be updated.
+You also need to have the sitespeed.io repo at the same level as your checked-out Browsertime repo, so that the documentation can be automatically updated.

 Do the release: